QualiSystemsLab/Jira-Integration/README.md

 - Quarantine bad resources or blueprints based on live status or Activity feed
 - Support quick implementation of platform-specific post-quarantine handlers, such as a handler that creates a new Jira issue for a bad resource
 - Start a debug sandbox containing a quarantined resource, triggered from a third-party tool
-- Unquarantine a resource or sandbox, triggered from CloudShell or a third-party tool
+- Unquarantine a resource or sandbox, triggered from a third-party tool (or CloudShell if operating without any third-party tool)

 This example for Jira also includes:
 - a Jira plugin written in Java that launches a debug sandbox for a resource